hanhan2001/SqlFactory/README.md

 #### Bugs

-If unset sql statements source col and use method `factory.run()`. that will return null.
+If not set sql statements source col and use method `factory.run()`. that will return null.

 Because `factory.run()` code is: